-We incurred losses of \$5,655,730 for the three months ended March 31, 2011 and we have incurred losses of \$20,187,308, \$20,368,890 and \$21,924,829 for the years ended December 31, 2010, 2009, and 2008 respectively.
-We have an accumulated deficit of \$273,194,136 as of March 31, 2011.
-Additionally, we have used net cash of \$3,963,017, \$17,698,079, \$17,014,162 and \$21,118,380 to fund our operating activities for the three months ended March 31, 2011 and for the years ended December 31, 2010, 2009, and 2008, respectively.
-To date these operating losses have been funded primarily through the private placement of our equity securities, the public sale of our common stock, long-term debt, the conversion of convertible notes to our common stock and the exercise of founders' warrants, net of treasury stock repurchases.
+We incurred losses of \$4,681,348 and \$10,337,078 for the three and six months ended June 30, 2011 and we have incurred losses of \$20,187,308, \$20,368,890 and \$21,924,829 for the years ended December 31, 2010, 2009, and 2008 respectively.
+We have an accumulated deficit of \$277,875,484 as of June 30, 2011.
+Additionally, we have used net cash of \$9,384,326, \$17,698,079, \$17,014,162 and \$21,118,380 to fund our operating activities for the six months ended June 30, 2011 and for the years ended December 31, 2010, 2009, and 2008, respectively.
+To date these operating losses have been funded primarily through the private placement of our equity securities, the public sale of our common stock, debt, the conversion of convertible notes to our common stock and the exercise of founders' warrants, net of treasury stock repurchases.

 As a development stage company, we have consumed substantial amounts of capital since our inception.
-We do not have any material commitments for capital expenditures; however, we have an on-going 200 patient Phase 2 clinical trial (MN-221-CL-007) for which we expect to complete enrollment in the second half of 2011.
+We do not have any material commitments for capital expenditures; however, we have an on-going 200 patient Phase 2 clinical trial (MN-221-CL-007) for which we expect to complete enrollment by the end of 2011.
 Our clinical studies are administered by third-party CROs and there is a significant degree of estimation involved in quantifying the expense associated with clinical trial activity.
 We accrue costs for work performed by CROs based on the achievement of contracted milestone activities and on internal estimates of activities using patient enrollment and contractual or estimated rates during the period.
 If we do not receive complete and accurate information from the CRO or third parties on a timely basis or correctly estimate the outcome of contract negotiations, activity levels and the enrollment rate, this could potentially impact R&D expense and cash payments in subsequent periods.

 We have had, and continue to have, an ongoing need to raise additional cash from outside sources to fund our operations.
 We have an established history of raising capital through equity and debt, and we are currently involved in discussions with multiple parties.
 In March 2011, we raised approximately \$7.9 million in net proceeds from a firm underwritten public offering in which we offered 2,750,000 units, with each unit consisting of one share of common stock and a warrant to purchase one share of common stock.
 The purchase price for each unit was \$3.00 and each warrant has an exercise price of \$3.56 per share.
 In addition, in March 2011, the underwriter exercised 50,666 units of its 412,500 unit overallotment.
-Our current cash and cash equivalents, along with the proceeds from this offering, are our principal sources of liquidity as we cannot be assured of future conversion of the convertible notes into our common stock.
+Our current cash and cash equivalents, along with the proceeds from this offering, are our principal sources of liquidity as the convertible notes expired on June 18, 2011 and we have released all of our restricted assets to the respective noteholders.
+In May 2011, we entered into an at-the-market issuance sales agreement, with a sales agent, pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$15.0 million from time to time through the sales agent, subject to the effectiveness of our shelf registration statement on Form S-3, initially filed with the Securities and Exchange Commission on November 13, 2009.
 Our business will continue to require us to incur substantial research and development.
-We also have assumed that all of our restricted cash will be used to pay our convertible notes that mature on June 18, 2011, although one or more holders may elect to convert some or all of the convertible notes to common stock at a conversion rate of \$6.80 per share prior to the maturity date.